flant/server-access/server-access-nss/README.md

 shadow:   files flantauth
 ```

-## Example
+## Tet

-This repository has `example` folder with simple database and a script:
+You can launch integration test by run:

 ```
-cd example
-./run.sh
+make test
 ```

-`run.sh` will build libnss_flantauth.so.2 in `out` directory and run different versions of Debian and Ubuntu to test against users.db file.
+it will build libnss_flantauth.so.2 in `out` directory and run different versions of Debian and Ubuntu to test against users.db file.